Analytically Continuing the Randomized Measurement Toolbox

 Here $\eta$ is a free parameter.
-In practice, $\eta$ and $\epsilon$ are chosen based on benchmarks on the simulation data, and these choices correspond to when the pole contribution dominates the norm in~\eqref{eq:Norm} below.
-The R\'enyi function within the unit disk $S_{w} \equiv S_{z(w)}$ now assumes the same values $\{ S_{2}(\rho), S_{3}(\rho),\cdots, S_{k_{\text{max}}}(\rho)\}$ at the new points $w_i= w(i)$ for $i = 2,\cdots, k_{\text{max}}$.
-Since $S_w$ is free of singularities when $|w|<1$, so is $D_{\alpha}(w) \equiv D_{\alpha}(z(w)) $.
-However, $D_{\alpha}(w)$ still has a pole on the unit circle at the new von Neumann point, $w = -1$.
-We can "measure" the amount of structure of the function on the unit circle by defining a suitable norm.
-An convenient choice is the $L^{2}$ (pseudo-) norm~\footnote{We remark here that the $L^{2}$ (pseudo-)norm defined in \eqref{eq:Norm} is not the only choice one can make.
+In practice, $\eta$ and $\epsilon$ are chosen from simulation-data benchmarks, corresponding to the regime where the pole contribution dominates the norm in~\eqref{eq:Norm}.
+The Rényi function in the unit disk, $S_w \equiv S_{z(w)}$, takes the values ${S_2(\rho),\cdots,S_{k_{\text{max}}}(\rho)}$ at the mapped points $w_i=w(i)$, for $i=2,\cdots,k_{\text{max}}$.
+Since $S_w$ is analytic for $|w|<1$, so is $D_\alpha(w)\equiv D_\alpha(z(w))$.
+However, $D_\alpha(w)$ retains a pole on the unit circle at the mapped vN point, $w=-1$.
+We quantify the structure of the function on the unit circle through the following $L^2$ (pseudo-) norm~\footnote{We remark here that the $L^{2}$ (pseudo-)norm defined in \eqref{eq:Norm} is not the only choice one can make.
 In fact, there are four different $L^{2}$ type norms one can write down where the integrand is expressed as the square of the real part of the function, the imaginary part of the function, the angular derivative of the real part of the function or the angular derivative of the imaginary part of the function.
 The choice ~\eqref{eq:Norm} is motivated by the observation that the pole at $w=-1$ only manifests as a divergence in the imaginary part of the function.}:

 Note that $||G|| = 0$ does not imply $G = 0$; it only implies $G(w)$ must be a constant in the interior of the disk.
 We can restrict to the set of functions which vanish at some point $w_{0}$ in the disk, then (\ref{eq:Norm}) defines a valid norm.
 Often, we choose $w_{0} = w_{2}$, the location of the first input data point, and replace $D_\alpha(w)$ with $D^\prime_\alpha(w) = D_\alpha(w) - d_2(\alpha)$.